-What is OCR and why do you need it for PDFs?
+What is OCR and why do scanned PDFs need it?

 - Open ihatepdf.cv/ocr-pdf — no sign-up required